bloomreach/brxm/site-toolkit/pagemodelapi/README.md

 from the previous version to a new MVN module ***and*** make sure that the lastest version classes/resources contain the GIT revision history.

-Thus for example, when creating Version 1.0, **rename** the current 'pagemodelapi-v09' MVN module to 'pagemodelapi-v10' and move the package names to 'pagemodelapi.v10'.
-After this, copy the 'pagemodelapi-v10' to 'pagemodelapi-v09' and move for the new MVN module the packages again to 'pagemodelapi.v09'.
-Now make sure that all GIT version history is present in the MVN 'pagemodelapi-v10'
+Thus for example, when creating Version 2.0, **rename** the current 'pagemodelapi-v10' MVN module to 'pagemodelapi-v20' and move the package names to 'pagemodelapi.v20'.
+After this, copy the 'pagemodelapi-v20' to 'pagemodelapi-v10' and move for the new MVN module the packages again to 'pagemodelapi.v10'.
+Now make sure that all GIT version history is present in the MVN 'pagemodelapi-v20'

     Always make sure the GIT revision history is maintained in the latest version!